 If it seems like your sprinklers aren’t effectively watering where they should be, there could be a few different causes.
 In a previous post, we’ve laid out how our team diagnoses the cause of low water pressure in a sprinkler system.
-In this post, we’ll discuss how our team addresses those problems in order to get your sprinkler system running effectively again.
+In this post, we’ll discuss how Andy’s Sprinkler, Drainage, & Lighting addresses those problems in order to get your sprinkler system running effectively again.

 House or Sprinklers…or Both?